openbsod/elkarbackup/README.md

 Tuning:

 Please install this ports: bash, rsync, sudo, rsnapshot, apache24 ( or nginx), mod_php5, php5_extensions, php5_fileinfo and mysql.
+Probably you will need composer, symphony, pecl, php pear, libsodium.. added shell_history https://github.com/openbsod/elkarbackup/blob/master/shell_history as a short reminder.

 1. First of all you may want to install elkarbackup on a server with linux, it will bu used as a model for installation